 Proper meals not otherwise available.
 Meals you furnish during working hours are furnished for your convenience if the employee couldn't otherwise get proper meals within a reasonable period of time.
 For example, meals can qualify for this treatment if there are insufficient eating facilities near the place of employment.
-For an example of this, see the Example of qualifying lodging, earlier in this section.
+For an example of this, see Example of qualifying lodging, earlier in this section.

 Meals after work hours.
-Meals you furnish to an employee immediately after working hours are furnished for your convenience if you would have furnished them during working hours for a substantial nonpay business reason but, because of the work duties, they weren't eaten during working hours.
+Generally, meals furnished before or after the working hours of an employee aren't considered as furnished for your convenience.
+However, meals you furnish to an employee immediately after working hours are furnished for your convenience if you would have furnished them during working hours for a substantial nonpay business reason but, because of the work duties, they weren't obtained during working hours.

 Meals you furnish to promote goodwill, boost morale, or attract prospective employees.
 Meals you furnish to promote goodwill, boost morale, or attract prospective employees aren't considered furnished for your convenience.
 However, you may be able to exclude their value as discussed under De Minimis Meals, earlier.
 Meals furnished on nonworkdays or with lodging.
 You generally can't exclude from an employee's wages the value of meals you furnish on a day when the employee isn't working.
 However, you can exclude these meals if they are furnished with lodging that is excluded from the employee's wages as discussed under Lodging on Your Business Premises, earlier in this section.